martinberger/n-queens-with-lines/README.md

    [E].

-3. Use the solver from (1) to get a *second* solver (very inefficient) for the N-Queens-3-Line problem:
+3. Use the solver from (1) to get a *second* solver (very inefficient) for the N-Queens-With-Lines problem:

     - First generate all N-Queens boards
     - Then *filter* all boards that contains lines with 3 or more points

-4. Compare the two solvers of the N-Queens-3-Line problem against each other.
+4. Compare the two solvers of the N-Queens-With-Lines problem against each other.
 More precisely, compare if the find identical numbers of solutions.